 Whether the consignor is responsible for shipping charges depends on the terms of the shipping contract.
 In many cases, the consignor might be responsible for the initial shipping charges.

-Can the consignor be the same as the consignee?
+Can the consignor and consignee be the same entity?

 What happens if the consignor does not provide accurate shipping information?